DomenicoSolimini/HDA-project/README.md

 # Indoor Human Walking Path Reconstruction from a FMCW Radar Signal

 ## Repository Description
-Three jupyter notebooks describe the main steps of the analysis:
+Five jupyter notebooks describe the main steps of the analysis.
+The first one is reprocessing_and_feature_extraction, then the regulazitaion techniques are described in
-1. Preprocessing and Feature Extraction,
+1. Spline
-2. Spline and SOM,
+2. SOM,
-3. Autoencoders.
+3. Autoencoders-FFNN
+4. Autoencoder-CNN

 In addition, three python files are used to store useful functions:
 1. process.py,